alban-read/M1-MICRO-FORTH/README.md

     - ASCII in this version.
 Zero terminated.
     - string storage has its own pool, a string literal looks like  `' a string '`.
     - string words start with $ e.g ```$.``` prints a string.
+    - identical strings are interned in the pool once.
     - There are words to name strings
         - ```' Hello World' STRING hello_world```
     - There are words to build new strings (from substrings)
 - The dictionary is simplified into a single array for the headers :-
     - There are no vocabularies, a few hundred words are defined not thousands.
-    - Headers, Token Code, Literals and Data use seperate storage.
+    - Headers, Token Code, Literals and Data use seperate storage areas.
-    - Literals are stored in in literal pools.
+    - Literals are stored in various literal pools.
 - VALUES are used and several value sizes are supported.
     - Values are safer as you do not work with raw addressess.
     - Values are more convenient when most access is read access.
     - Arrays of values are supported.
 - LOCALS
-    - A simple and efficient LOCALS implementation is used.
+    - A simple LOCALS implementation is used.
 - Introspection
     - Running words can look up their own dictionary entry with SELF^
     - This allows words to look up their own name, data, and code.